-You can also track the status in Jenkins or simply wait for the job to complete and report the results back to the External CI Job in Copado.
+You can also track the status in Jenkins or wait for the job to complete and report the results to the External CI Job in Copado Configuration.
 You may have to refresh the page before the Related tab displays any Job result information.

 Follow Copado’s documentation on how to set up a deployment here: https://docs.copa.do/article/afa12a7uwv-creating-a-deployment

-Note: We will also be walking through how to set up our integration.
+Note: We will also walk through how to set up our integration.

 Open the AppLauncher and search for Copado Release Manager.

 Open this application and navigate to the Deployments tab.
 From here, create a new Deployment by selecting the New button.

 Firstly, enter a deployment name and save the deployment.

 From here, fill in the fields as necessary to create the deployment Job.